gamechanger/dusty/docs/getting-started/developing.md

 ![Howdy!](../assets/howdy.png)

 That's all there is to it!
 Just remember to `dusty restart` whenever you want to update your running applications with any new code.
-You can also sync over your changed code without restarting the app by using `dusty sync`.

 ## Running Tests